JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 ### Using AirSim Python APIs with Anaconda

-AirSim exposes [Python APIs](https://microsoft.github.io/AirSim/apis/) to control vehicles—the use AirSim's C++ APIs is detailed below in this guide)—and, as of May 2020, Python 3.5 (or newer) and Anconda are recommended for their use
+AirSim exposes [Python APIs](https://github.com/microsoft/AirSim/blob/master/docs/apis.md) to control vehicles—as of June 2020, Python 3.5 (or newer) and Anconda are recommended for their use

-More thorough instructions to install and use `coda` are provided in [`README.md` of this repository](https://github.com/JacopoPan/a-minimalist-guide/blob/master/README.md); these are minimal steps
+More thorough instructions to install and use `coda` are provided in [here](https://github.com/JacopoPan/a-minimalist-guide#install-conda); these are minimal steps
 ```
 $ sudo apt-get install libgl1-mesa-glx libegl1-mesa libxrandr2 libxrandr2 libxss1 libxcursor1 libxcomposite1 libasound2 libxi6 libxtst6
 $ wget https://repo.anaconda.com/archive/Anaconda3-2020.02-Linux-x86_64.sh